-By default the TU has (3) extensions preconfigured for use with POTS phones, VoIP phones, or Thales SureLINK IP Handsets, as shown in Table 3-1.
+By default the BDU has (3) extensions preconfigured for use with POTS phones, VoIP phones, or the Thales SureLINK IP Handsets as shown in Table 3-1.

-If using a VoIP phone, Thales recommends CISCO SPA504G and Grand Stream GXP2140 models for use with Thales MissionLINK.
-Other brands and models may work but have not been tested by Thales.
+If using a VoIP phone, Thales recommends CISCO SPA504G and Grand Stream GXP2140 models for use with VesseLINKTM.
+Other brands and models may be supported but functionality cannot be guaranteed.

-Follow your VoIP phone configuration guide to setup the VoIP phone and connect to the TU using the following parameters.
-For detailed VoIP phone setup see Chapter 4, VoIP Phone Settings.
+Follow your VoIP phone configuration guide to setup the VoIP phone and connect to the BDU using the following parameters.
+For detailed VoIP phone setup see Chapter 4, VoIP Phone Settings